thoughtspot/thoughtspot.github.io/_appliance/hardware/smc-cluster-install.md

   Log into any node to check the current cluster status, using the command `tscli cluster status`.

 ## Step 2.
 Check Cluster Health
-After you install the cluster, check its status using the `tscli cluster status` command.
+After you install the cluster, check its status using the `tscli cluster status` and `tscli cluster check` commands.

 {: id="check-cluster-health"}
 ```